Aseel-Sh/SimCity/README.md

 In order to now run the program, you can simply use make, and make run to compile, and make clean to get rid of all the object files.
 -Kyi

+Note:
+ if using windows. to clean using makefile edit the makefile file's clean from "rm" to "del"